Category Archives: Reflections From the Heart

 • My top commenter: Sandra DiGiovanni

-My followers know that I have recently published my first book, “RUNNING IN HEELS: A MEMOIR OF GRIT AND GRACE.”
+My followers know I recently published my first book, “RUNNING IN HEELS: A MEMOIR OF GRIT AND GRACE.”
 The “experts” said that a newbie (yours truly) should have a writer’s platform.
-So I started a FACEBOOK WRITER’S FAN PAGE and three years ago, began blogging about past and current events.
+So I started a FACEBOOK WRITERS’ FAN PAGE, and three years ago, I began blogging about past and current events.

-I’ve been especially happy since signing up with WordPress.com for its user-friendliness and easy to navigate.
+I’ve been especially happy since signing up with WordPress.com for its user-friendly and easy navigation.

-From time to time, I do include short excerpts from my book, and to my delight, you the readers are wanting and asking for more.
+From time to time, I include short excerpts from my book, and to my delight, you, the readers, want and ask for more.
 This is good!
-Since I started blogging, I have re-connected with friends, acquaintances, and yes, family members from across the miles.
-I have made many new friends and fellow bloggers who not only take the time to read but to leave positive comments and inspiring feedback.
+Since I started blogging, I have reconnected with friends, acquaintances, and yes, family members from across the miles.
+I have made many new friends and fellow bloggers who not only take the time to read but also leave positive comments and inspiring feedback.
 This is great!

 Bottom line: I feel blessed beyond measure.
-And I appreciate each and every one of you for visiting my site–newcomers and old–and sticking with me throughout this journey to the finish line.
+And I appreciate every one of you for visiting my site–newcomers and old–and sticking with me throughout this journey to the finish line.

 I’m constantly being asked, “WHAT’S NEXT?”
 The more I hear of other ladies’ stories of survival, the more I feel their voices need to be heard.
 My plan is to interview some of these survivors of domestic violence and abuse and have their stories heard.
 I am desiring women (or men) who have healed and moved on to a better place in spite of what they’ve been through, from those who are not bitter but better.
 Stories that will inspire and help others who may be going through a difficult situation and feel hopeless.